zyedidia/micro/runtime/syntax/README.md

     * For example, `icolor green ".*"` would become `color green (i) ".*"`
 * Micro does not support `start="..." end="..."`.
 Instead use the `s` flag to match newlines and put `.*?` in the middle
     * For example `color green start="hello" end="world"` would become `color green (s) "hello.*?world"`

+# Using with colorschemes

+Not all of these files have been converted to use micro's colorscheme feature.
+Most of them just hardcode the colors, which can be problematic depending on the colorscheme you use.

+Here is a list of the files that have been converted to properly use colorschemes:

+* vi
+* go
+* c
+* d
+* markdown
+* html
+* lua
+* swift
+* rust
+* java
+* javascript
+* python
+* ruby
+* sh
+* git

+# License

+Because the nano syntax files I have modified are distributed under the GNU GPLv3 license, these files are also distributed under that license.
+See [LICENSE](runtime/syntax/LICENSE).